rhfogh/mxlims_data_model/README.md

 datamodel-codegen --input-file-type jsonschema --output-model-type pydantic_v2.BaseModel  --base-class mxlims.pydantic.MxBaseModel.BaseModel --use-schema-description --use-double-quotes --disable-timestamp --use-default --target-python-version 3.10 --snake-case-field --use-exact-imports --capitalise-enum-members --use-title-as-name --use-one-literal-as-default --input mxlims/schemas --output mxlims/pydantic

-The generated Pydantic for data and datatypes is correct, but the complete API requires also manually coded classes for the core classes in the model, and alternative generation procedures for the final objects.
+The generated Pydantic for data and datatypes is correct, but the complete API requires also manually coded classes for the core classes in the model, and code generation procedures for pydantic/objects.
+The implementation is WOrk-In-Progress as of 20250426.
+The temporary implementation classes can eb found in pydantic/core_new/.